 The honey lemon combination has been used for what seems like eons to soothe sore throats!
 Probably because it just works so damn well.

-Raw honey: even though you'll be heating this honey I think it's always best to use raw, unpasteurized honey.
+- Raw honey: Even though you'll be heating this honey, I think it's always best to use raw, unpasteurized honey.
+Whenever possible, try to use local honey in the DIY cough drops, as local honey can help adjust your immune system.

-Ginger: if you don't have fresh ginger on hand, dried will work.
-But like most things, know you're losing some of the benefits from it.
+- Ginger: If you don't have fresh ginger on hand, dried will work.
+But like most things, know that you're losing some of the ginger benefits from it.

 Step 1: Combine all ingredients in a small pot.
 Heat the pot slightly over medium heat and melt the ingredients together.